Ali Ahmed Aslam: Invention

 Though the origin of the dish is not certain, he is credited with inventing chicken tikka masala by improvising a sauce made from a tin of condensed tomato soup, and spices.
 He claimed he devised the recipe for "Britain's favourite curry" after a customer complained that his meal was too dry.

 Quoted, he recounted the incident as follows: "Chicken tikka masala was invented in this restaurant, we used to make chicken tikka, and one day a customer said, 'I'd take some sauce with that, this is a bit dry'.
 We thought we'd better cook the chicken with some sauce.
 So from here we cooked chicken tikka with the sauce that contains yogurt, cream, spices."

 The dish is widely considered an adaptation of the South Asian cuisine to suit Western European palates.
 Aslam claimed it was his gift to the city of Glasgow and he later campaigned unsuccessfully for the dish to be granted Protected Designation of Origin status by the European Union.

+Aslam's invention of chicken tikka masala was depicted in the 2019 Good Eats episode "The Turkey Strikes Back ...
+Again", where Aslam was portrayed by celebrity chef Simon Majumdar.